Ketogenic Diet (Keto): Complete Guide to Safely Entering Ketosis

 Plan your keto meals with FoodCraft

-Monitor your ketosis
+Monitor your state of ketosis

-You can check your ketosis status with urine strips (simple but imprecise) or a blood ketone meter (more reliable).
+You can check your ketosis state with urine strips (simple but imprecise) or a blood ketone meter (more reliable).
 Natural signs of ketosis include reduced appetite, stable energy, and slightly fruity breath.
 FoodCraft displays each day's total net carbs to help you stay within the ketogenic range.

 The science of ketosis